andrew-j-francis/reachCodeTest/README.md

 *   We’ve created a core Apex class with an invocable action called `getLoanOffer.cls` and its pair test class to give you a place to start.
 *   We’ve created a core Flow to use for the application process called `Reach Application Process`
 *   We’ve created an LWC called `applicationProcessOfferPresentation` to use for displaying the offer retrieved from the external API

+Flow to gather basic info
+Feed info to LWC
+Call out to endpoint in LWC
+LWC presents the returned info